-San Fernando Valley is one of southern California's most urbanized areas.
-Any San Fernando Valley personal injury lawyer will tell you that this means more car, train and pedestrian accidents to worry about.
+San Fernando Valley is one of Southern California's most urbanized areas.
+Any personal injury lawyer will tell you that this means more car, train and pedestrian accidents to worry about.

-Most Personal Injuries Occur On 20 San Fernando Valley Streets
+Most Injuries Occur On 20 San Fernando Valley Streets

-Aside from roads near schools, San Fernando Valley personal injury attorneys are also disturbed to find that a high proportion of car and pedestrian accidents seem to take place in select areas of the suburb.
-Recent studies showed that in the last three years, at least 90 people have been killed on jus 20 San Fernando Valley Streets.
+Aside from roads near schools, personal injury attorneys are also disturbed to find that a high proportion of car and pedestrian accidents seem to take place in select areas of the suburb.
+Recent studies showed that in the last three years, at least 90 people have been killed on just 20 SFV Streets.

 These most dangerous streets include Laurel Canyon Boulevard, Burbank Boulevard and Nordhoff Street.
 Police officials reported that Laurel Canyon saw 11 deaths while Burbank had 10 fatal car collisions.
 Nordhoff street, on the other hand, had seven fatalities.